 B. Prior to completing an initial transaction with a broker, the school district shall provide to the broker a written statement of investment restrictions which shall include a provision that all future investments are to be made in accordance with Minnesota statutes governing the investment of public funds.
 The broker must annually acknowledge receipt of the statement of investment restrictions and agree to handle the school district’s account in accordance with these restrictions.
 The school district may not enter into a transaction with a broker until the broker has provided this annual written agreement to the school district.
-The notification form to be used shall be that prepared by the State Auditor.
 A copy of this investment policy, including any amendments thereto, shall be provided to each such broker.

 XIII.
 SAFEKEEPING AND COLLATERALIZATION

 A. All investment securities purchased by the school district shall be held in third-party safekeeping by an institution designated as custodial agent.
 The custodial agent may be any Federal Reserve Bank, any bank authorized under the laws of the United States or any state to exercise corporate trust powers, a primary reporting dealer in United States Government securities to the Federal Reserve Bank of New York, or a securities broker-dealer defined in Minn.
 Stat. § 118A.06.
 The institution or dealer shall issue a safekeeping receipt to the school district listing the specific instrument, the name of the issuer, the name in which the security is held, the rate, the maturity, serial numbers and other distinguishing marks, and other pertinent information.

 B. Deposit-type securities shall be collateralized as required by Minn.
 Stat. § 118A.03 for any amount exceeding FDIC, SAIF, BIF, FCUA, or other federal deposit coverage, as follows: